Skip to main content

 What type of research partner is needed?

-Your research partner must hold a contract of employment with the University of Birmingham for the duration of your award.
+Your research partner must hold a contract of employment with the University of Birmingham or Aston University for the duration of your award.

 Your research partner must have a proven track record of securing peer-reviewed research programmes from funders such as UKRI, the National Institute for Health Research or significant third sector research funders for the duration of the planned partnership.